Ian Wilcox BSc (Hons), MSc, MBACP

 (University of Manchester, 2011-14)

-Samaritans (charity), 2015-16 - Provided confidential emotional support to callers in distress
+I volunteered for the Samaritans (charity), 2015-16, in which I provided confidential emotional support to callers in distress.

 Areas of counselling I deal with